 Other than COVID-19, the main risk to the business continues to be the medium to long-term cost of natural gas in the UK.
-This includes not just the market price of natural gas but also future UK carbon emissions policy.
-This latter risk has increased following the UK decision to leave the EU as the UK alternative to EU-ETS Phase III with effect from 1 January 2021 has not yet been announced.
-The company will continue its close focus on these matters over the coming year by continuing to hedge against the cost of natural gas and engaging proactively with national decision-making bodies.
+This includes not only the market price of natural gas but also future UK carbon emissions policy.
+This latter risk has increased following the UK decision to leave the EU as a new UK Emissions Trading Scheme has been established but full details as to how the scheme will operate are not yet available.
+The Company will continue its close focus on these matters over the coming year by continuing to hedge against the cost of natural gas and engaging proactively with national decision-making bodies.